donntrenton/pantheon/docs/Getting-Started/Private-Network-Quickstart.md

 .\stop.sh
 ```

-!!! note
-    This command will also stop other running Docker containers unrelated to the Pantheon quickstart.
+This command will stop the containers related to the services specified in the `docker-compose.yml` file.

 To restart the private network: